GSA/openacr/CONTRIBUTING.md

-This document is about how to contribute to the gsa.gov opat template.
+This document is about how to contribute to the gsa.gov OpenACR template.
 This process looks a bit different depending on whether you're a member of the public, an GSA employee, or a member of the outreach or site team.
 Here's what you can find in this doc:

 - [Public contributions](#public-contributions)
 - [GSA contributions](#gsa-contributions)